 - Mr. Walsh was one of the trial attorneys successfully representing an Assistant Cook County Public Defender in Johnson v.
 Halloran, a case of first impression in Illinois involving a legal malpractice claim against an Assistant Public Defender for his representation of an individual who was convicted of sexual assault and sentenced to 36 years in prison.
 Four years later, he was pardoned by then Illinois Governor James Edgar based upon exculpatory DNA evidence.
 Plaintiff alleged that the assistant public defender failed to investigate and present biological evidence at trial, and asked for $4 million in damages.
 After a two-week trial, the jury returned a verdict in favor of his clients.

-Mr. Walsh has lectured on trial technique and strategy at DePaul University College of Law, The John Marshall Law School, the American Bar Association and Hinshaw University's Trial Advocacy Program.
+Mr. Walsh has lectured on trial technique and strategy at Chicago-Kent College of Law, DePaul University College of Law, The John Marshall Law School, the American Bar Association and Hinshaw University's Trial Advocacy Program.

 - "Understanding Intellectual Property Rights," author, Salon Today, December 1, 2015.